IBM/dbb-zappbuild/docs/FilePropertyManagement.md

 zAppBuild leverages DBB's API and allows you to define build parameters on three different levels for each language script:

-  1. General defaults in corresponding the Language property files - for example, defining the compile options for building COBOL programs in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties)
+  1. General defaults in corresponding the Language property files - for example, defining the compile options for building COBOL programs in [application-conf/Cobol.properties](../samples/application-conf/Cobol.properties).
+The property keys make use of a language prefix, for COBOL programs this is `cobol_`.
-  2. A group definition, using a mapping to a language definition file to override the defaults using [application-conf/file.properties](../samples/application-conf/file.properties).
+  2. A group definition, using a mapping to a language definition file to override the defaults, like [application-conf/languageDefinitionMapping.properties](../samples/MortgageApplication/application-conf/languageDefinitionMapping.properties).
-  3. An individual file-level definition to override the parameters leveraging Dependency Based Builds file properties syntax.
+  3. An individual file-level definition to override the parameters leveraging Dependency Based Builds file properties syntax using [application-conf/file.properties](../samples/application-conf/file.properties).

 In order to handle the above scenarios to override the default file properties for specific file or set of files, zAppBuild comes with various strategies that can be combined: